Substrates for Tortoise Enclosures

 Cons of soil:

-Using sand indoors is controversial.
-Many keepers have used it for years in indoor substrate mixes with no problems, while others claim it should never be used because it can be accidentally swallowed with food.
+Sand and soil in outdoor tortoise pens is natural and perfectly fine, but using sand indoors is controversial.
+Many keepers have used sand for years in indoor substrate mixes with no problems, while others claim it should never be used because it can be accidentally swallowed with food.

-Straight sand by itself is NOT recommended.
+Straight sand by itself is not recommended as an indoor substrate.
 The traditional indoor substrate formula is to mix plain soil with a small amount of play sand.
-This mix has worked well with burrowing species like Greeks.
+This mix has worked well with burrowing Mediterranean species like Greeks.

-Popular indoor substrates for tortoises include coconut coir, soil & coconut coir mix, organic soil, and peat moss.
+Popular small particle indoor substrates for tortoises include coconut coir, soil & coconut coir mix, organic soil, and peat moss mixes.

 Popular chip type substrates include fir / orchid bark, cypress mulch, and coconut husk chips.
 Also shown is sphagnum moss which is very soft when damp.